jprenderg/OCVRC/README.md

 ## Updating the Catalog

-The repository includes a Python utility for creating new sources and their associated measurements.
+The repository includes a Python utility for building a new database with user-defined sources.

 The master database itself is maintained separately and cannot be updated directly by users.